ITSRAD302Y3/Blues-Clues/README.md

 _Step 6:_ Player one chooses the correct image.

 ### Fail Condition:
-The searching player fails to select the correct image.
+The choosing player (Answerer) fails to select the correct image.

 ### Conditions for Failure:
 _Condition 1:_ Only one player spawns in.
 API fails to call images.